 Elisabeth Elliot’s practical words of comfort will guide others through their sorrow at the time of loss and give them reassurance that their God will never abandon them.
-Available is packs of 25.
+Available as a tract in packs of 25.

 It’s gone.
 I could see the yellow-spoked wheel of the spare tire, perched on the back of a 1934 Plymouth , disappear over the hilltop.
 The car in which I might have gotten a ride home from elementary school on this rainy day had gone and I was left behind.